vieroinc/viero-common/README.md

 # @viero/common

-This library contains common code used by @viero libraries.
+Common code used by other viero libraries.